andrei-1111/lod_api_docs/list_products.rst

 +---------------+------------------------+

-Returns a list of all products submitted by the merchant
+Returns a list of all products submitted from the user account.

 Return Codes
 ============